MicrosoftDocs/windows-dev-docs/windows-apps-src/security/companion-device-unlock.md

 A Windows Hello companion device is a device that can act in conjunction with your Windows 10 desktop to enhance the user authentication experience.
 Using the Windows Hello companion device framework, a companion device can provide a rich experience for Windows Hello even when biometrics are not available (for example, if the Windows 10 desktop lacks a camera for face authentication or fingerprint reader device, for example).

+> [!NOTE]
-> **Note** The API for the Windows Hello companion device framework is deprecated in Windows 10, 2004.
+> The API for the Windows Hello companion device framework is deprecated in Windows 10, version 2004.

+> [!NOTE]
-> **Note** The Windows Hello companion device framework is a specialized feature not available to all app developers.
+> The Windows Hello companion device framework is a specialized feature that's not available to all app developers.
 To use this framework, your app must be specifically provisioned by Microsoft and list the restricted *secondaryAuthenticationFactor* capability in its manifest.
 To obtain approval, contact [cdfonboard@microsoft.com](mailto:cdfonboard@microsoft.com).

 ## Introduction